jwon114/weather-app/README.md

 Launches the test runner in the interactive watch mode.

 ## Implementation
+Details of project implementation.

 - Fetched weather information using two OpenWeather API endpoints:
-1. To retrieve the current weather (https://openweathermap.org/current)
+  - To retrieve the current weather (https://openweathermap.org/current)
-2. For a 5 day/3 hour weather forecast (https://openweathermap.org/forecast5)
+  - For a 5 day/3 hour weather forecast (https://openweathermap.org/forecast5)
-- Data manipulation was required to retrieve daily forecasting from 5 day/3 hour 40
+- Data manipulation was required to retrieve daily forecasting from 5 day/3 hour interval dataset.
-- Increment the refresh counter with a timer and animate progress bar using inline CSS styles.
+- Increment the data refresh counter with a timer and animate progress bar using inline CSS styles.
-- Use Web API's Window.localStorage to store the latest fetched weather information.
-In the case of a failed fetch, this data will be displayed instead.
+- Use Web API's localStorage to save the latest fetched weather information.
+In the case of a failed fetch this data will be displayed instead.
-- If fetched data is not saved locally, no data available messages are shown.
+- If fetching data fails and is not saved in localStorage, no data available messages are shown.

 ## Assumptions
+The following assumptions were made when developing this project.

 - The weather location is London.
 - 5 day forecast.
 - 60 second countdown for weather information refresh.